sanyagarg15/vs-code-clone/README.md

-Creating a simplified VS Code frontend with essential features.
-Here's how you can break it down into a Minimal Viable Product (MVP)
+Creating a simplified VS Code frontend with essential features into a Minimal Viable Product (MVP)

 Tech Stack: